Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/concepts/deployment.md

 If you are a Kong Enterprise customer you have access to Enterprise K8s in addition to OSS.

-Kong Enterprise K8S is a package that takes the Open-Source Kong Gateway and adds enterprise-only plugins to it.
+Kong Enterprise K8S is a package that takes the open-source Kong Gateway and adds enterprise-only plugins to it.

 You simply need to deploy Kong Enterprise K8S instead of the Open-Source